-The country’s cuisine is Mediterranean, with influences from Italian, Greek and Turkish cooking.
+The country’s cuisine is the Mediterranean, with influences from Italian, Greek, and Turkish cooking.
 The dishes make heavy use of what is seasonal and available, and nearly every Albanian recipe contains vegetables of some sort.

 My 11 Favorites on Albanian Food

 I’ll start this post the way most Albanians start their day: with coffee.

 Albania has a serious coffee culture almost unlike anywhere else I’ve been.
 I would say Albanians take their coffee about as seriously as the Turkish do their tea.
 At all hours of the day, you can find Albanians sitting in cafes, sipping coffee and socializing.

 And you can’t just quickly drink a cup and move on.
 You sit, you chat, and you do not rush or hurry.
 This is a huge part of Albanian culture and should be given due respect.
 And, at about .50 USD per cup, it’s no wonder why enjoying a cup is a popular way Albanians pass time.

 One of my favorite finds during my time in Albania was pispili– Albanian cornbread with leeks.